► Boxy Soul EV gets the CAR treatment

 Thankfully, no – the Soul EV may not be a hot hatch but it’s not a complete slug either.

-It’s slightly lighter than its e-Niro sister car, and that’s mirrored in accurate, easy steering and a general willingness to change direction without too much fuss.
+It’s relatively light by the standards of Kia electric vehicles, and that’s mirrored in accurate, easy steering and a general willingness to change direction without too much fuss.

-It rides better than the e-Niro, too, though there’s a hard edge on lumpy roads that rivals such as the Leaf don’t really suffer from.
-Still, it’s relaxed enough elsewhere, and there’s less body lean than you’d expect from something this tall – aided by the low-down weight of that battery pack.
+There’s a hard edge to the ride on lumpy roads that many rivals manage to avoid, though.
+Still, there’s less body lean than you’d expect from something this tall – aided by the low-down weight of that battery pack.

 There are four driving modes to cycle through – Normal, Sport, Eco and Eco+.
 Sticking to Normal is the best bet – Sport brings a cloying sense of artificial weight to the steering and twitchy throttle response, while the two Eco modes dull the car’s responses down.

-Sadly, no – and that’s one of our biggest complaints.
-The first- and second-gen Souls were packed with quirky details.
-These new models do without some of our favourite mad features, such as light-up speaker grilles, in favour of an interior that really does look like it’s been pulled straight out of any other Kia.
+Sadly, this is one of our biggest areas of complaint.
+The first- and second-gen Souls were packed with quirky details – such as light-up speaker grilles.
+These new models favour an interior that looks like it’s been pulled straight out of any other Kia.
 The few interesting textures – such as the scaly items on the door cards – are hard, unyielding plastic, and the switchgear lacks any reassuring weight.

 That infotainment screen is pretty good, too – high quality, responsive and with a clear interface.
 It’s irritating, though, that when using Apple CarPlay or Android Auto, the interface won’t scale to fill the whole screen – you’re left with a split-screen arrangement that’s ugly and unnecessary.